 Use this handy glossary to define terms and decipher acronyms that you may encounter on our website.
 These definitions are used by us (the BC SUPPORT Unit) and may be somewhat different from those used by other organizations involved with patient-oriented research.

 For more terms and definitions, please see the Canadian Institutes of Health Research Jargon Buster.

 Capacity-building: Increasing the ability of individuals, organizations and systems to perform appropriate functions effectively, efficiently and sustainably.

 Client: User of SUPPORT Unit services, including individual or groups of patients, providers, decision makers, researchers, and members of research teams.

-Health care decision makers (decision makers): Individuals who make decisions about, or influence, health policies or practices.
+Health system decision makers (decision makers): Individuals who make decisions about, or influence, health policies or practices.

 Knowledge translation (KT): A dynamic and iterative process that includes synthesis, dissemination, exchange, and ethically-sound application of knowledge to improve the health of Canadians.

 KT broker: Individuals who engage with diverse stakeholders (researchers and research users) at various points in the research cycle for the purpose of increasing the use of health research evidence in practice, policy and further research.

 KT science (Canada) or dissemination and implementation (D&I) science (US): The study of knowledge translation.

 Knowledge users: Patients, decision makers, practitioners or researchers – anyone who puts research evidence to use.

 Patients: Anyone who has experience with the health care system and/or personal experience of a health issue, and informal caregivers, including family and friends.

 Patient-centred: Prioritizing patient values and preferences.